stefanuntura/dataProcessingAPI/README.md

 **Installation Guide**

 - 1 Install [Python](https://www.python.org/downloads/release/python-3104/) (3.10.4, but latest should also work)
-- 2 Open up a terminal or console in the project folder
+- 2 Open up a terminal or console in the project folder (please make sure you are on the main branch beforehand)
 - 3 Install pip

   `pip install`